DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - **Business Continuity Planning (BCP)**: involves assessing the risk to organizational processes and creating policies, plans, and procedures to minimize the impact those risks might have on the organization if they were to occur
   - BCP is used to maintain the continuous operation of a business in the event of an emergency, with a goal to implement a combination of policies, procedures, and processes
   - Business continuity requires a lot of planning and preparation; actual implementation of business continuity processes occur quite infrequently
+  - business organization analysis is the first step of the process, and the results are used to aid in the selection of team members and the design of the BCP process.
   - The primary facets of business continuity are:
     - Resilience: (e.g. within a data center and between sites or data centers)
     - Recovery: if a service becomes unavailable, you need to recover it as soon as possible